Language

 While it's possible to undertake this work in-house, it demands considerable time, and might not align with your company’s core expertise.

 Regula has been honing its competence in identity verification for more than 30 years.
-By integrating our solutions, which feature a pre-configured face recognition component, you can achieve the quickest time-to-market without sacrificing reliability.
+By integrating our solutions, which feature a pre-configured facial recognition component, you can achieve the quickest time-to-market without sacrificing reliability.

-Regula Face SDK enables biometric verification with rapid and accurate face recognition, liveness detection, and face matching and identification capabilities, which are functional across any user device.
+Regula Face SDK enables biometric verification with rapid and accurate facial recognition, liveness detection, and face matching and identification capabilities, which are functional across any user device.
 This ensures that only live, authenticated individuals get access to your services, providing you with unparalleled security and peace of mind.

 Regula Face SDK